 Give to Roundup River Ranch.
 Take advantage of the Colorado Child Care Contribution Tax Credit.
-What a great ideal all the way around!
+What a great idea all the way around!

 Here are some quick things you should know:

 The table above provides an example of how the tax credit can be applied and is subject to change according to tax laws.
-Please consult your tax advisor about your particular situation.
+Please consult your tax advisor regarding the tax-deductibility of your gift.

-Figures in the table are based on a 32% Federal tax bracket and take into account the state and Federal loss of charitable deductions as a result of the child care credit on the state income tax return.
+Figures in the table are based on a 32% Federal tax bracket with itemized deductions and take into account the state and Federal loss of charitable deductions as a result of the childcare credit on the state income tax return.
 Also assumed is that the maximum level of deductible state taxes has been reached for federal purposes.
-Figures are based on recent IRS regulation changes.

 - Credit is allowed at 50% of donation amount.